VBhat97/Optimization-Using-Gurobi/README.md

-# Optimization-Using-Gurobi
-Gurobi Assignment solutions for COMP 5413
+# Optimization Using Mathematical Models

+Has Assignment solutions on the following technologies (All used using Python) :

+1) Gurobi Optimization
+2) Google OR Tools